Espírito Santo do Turvo: Economy

 Its economy is based on agriculture with large production of peanuts and cotton.
 Espírito Santo do Turvo is an important junction to the south, Mato Grosso, and other regions.

+Almost every month some members of the Association of Women of Espírito Santo do Turvo journey more than 300 kilometers to the São Paulo State capital to exhibit and sell their artisan work.
+Their proceeds combined with a donation from the Levy Straus Foundation is being used to fund their headquarters.

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).